Frequently asked questions

 Is OrbStack free?

-We hope that the performance, speed, reliability, simplicity, and potential cost savings of OrbStack will make it worth the price.
+We hope that the performance, speed, reliability, simplicity, and potential cost savings of OrbStack will justify the price.
+Contact us if you have questions or custom needs.

-Lifetime: Unsustainable.
-OrbStack's components need continuous updates: compatibility with new macOS versions, Linux kernel, Docker, other assorted pieces, and new features to stay competitive.
-This would make it more likely to be discontinued.
+Lifetime licenses are unsustainable.
+OrbStack's components need continuous updates: compatibility with new macOS versions, Linux kernel, and other assorted pieces, as well as new features to stay competitive.

-Major version upgrades: This incentives us to withhold features for months when they would otherwise be released much faster; we'd rather deliver gradual improvements so you get constant value.
+Major version upgrades incentive us to withhold features for months when they would otherwise be released much faster; we'd rather deliver gradual improvements so you get continuous value.
 Also, major upgrades have a high risk of introducing breaking changes, bugs, and other issues due to a lack of gradual testing.
-You don’t want massive changes in your dev tools every year, do you?

-1-year updates + fallback perpetual: Isn't this more or less a yearly subscription in disguise?
+1-year updates + fallback perpetual: More or less a yearly subscription in disguise?
 Just cancel if you don’t want to keep paying.
-I know JetBrains does a hybrid of this + subscription — not entirely opposed to it, but it shares a lot of these issues (e.g. incentivizes slower feature development).
+JetBrains does a hybrid of this + subscription — not entirely opposed to it, but it shares a lot of these issues (e.g. incentivizes slower feature development).
 Realistically, would anyone revert to a year-old version and stay on it forever?

 How is OrbStack different from Docker Desktop?

-OrbStack is a drop-in replacement for Docker Desktop that's faster, lighter, simpler, and easier to use.
+OrbStack is a drop-in replacement for Docker Desktop that's fast, light, simple, and easy to use.
 See OrbStack vs. Docker Desktop for a detailed comparison.

 Switching from Docker Desktop is painless: just open OrbStack and get started.